tdwg/constitution/constitution.md

 ## Article 5.
 Executive Committee

-TDWG is governed by an Executive Committee consisting of ten officers elected from and by the membership (the Chair, Deputy Chair, Secretary, Treasurer, and six Representatives), and the chairs of the TDWG Functional Subcommittees, who serve ex officio, as defined in Articles 6 and 7.
+TDWG is governed by an Executive Committee consisting of ten officers elected from and by the membership (the Chair, Deputy Chair, Secretary, Treasurer, and six Representatives), and the chairs of the TDWG Functional Subcommittees, who serve *ex officio*, as defined in Articles 6 and 7.

 The Executive Committee: